gvwilson/sdxjs/CONTRIBUTING.md

     ```
     <div class="callout" markdown="1">

     ### Title of callout

     text of callout

     </div>
     ```

-    Use "Sentence case" for the callout's title.
+    Use "Sentence case" for the callout's title, and please put blank lines before and after the opening and closing `<div>` markers.

 1. To insert an external link, use `{% raw %}[text][tag]{% endraw %}`
     in the body, then add the link to the Kramdown `link_defs` section